+A nation creates a current account deficit when it relies on foreigners for the capital to invest and spend.
 Depending on why the country is running the deficit, it could be a positive sign of growth.
 It could also be a negative sign that the country is a credit risk.

+Countries with current account deficits are big spenders that foreign investors consider creditworthy.
 These countries' businesses can't borrow from their own residents.
 They simply haven't saved enough in local banks.
 Businesses in a country like this can't expand unless they borrow from foreigners.

-But in the long run, a current account deficit saps economic vitality.
-Foreign investors question whether economic growth will provide enough return on their investment.
+Foreign investors may start to question whether the country's economic growth will provide enough return on their investment.
 Demand weakens for the country's assets, including the country's government bonds.

+As foreign investors withdraw funds, bond yields rise.
+The national currency loses value relative to other currencies.
 That lowers the value of the assets in the foreign investors' strengthening currency.
 It further depresses investor demand for the country's assets.
-This lead to a tipping point where investors will dump the assets at any price.
+This can lead to a tipping point where investors will dump the assets at any price.

 The only saving grace is that the country's holdings of foreign assets are denominated in foreign currency.
 As the value of its currency declines, the value of the foreign assets rise.
 That further reduces the current account deficit.